 315 Painting II, III.
 (4)

 Advanced individual or group projects under the guidance of the instructor.
-Spring and fall.
+Every third semester.
 Prerequisite: 215.

 316 Sculpture II, III.
 (4)

 Advance projects in traditional and experimental media.
-Fall and spring.
+Every fourth semester.
 Prerequisite: 216.

 317 Photography II, III.
 (4)

 Advanced photographic processes, creative explorations and professional techniques.
 Every third semester.
 Prerequisite: 217.